 Although PEG is relatively small in size, their users are spread across locations.
 As such, their Google and Zoho trainings were completed via GoToMeeting & Google Hangouts.
 2 trainings for each platform were conducted, followed up by a Q&A session for each one month later.

 Nicole states, candidly, that people don't love changing systems.
 She’s right--these transitions are often met with hesitancy.
-She explains, however, that "Google Apps is really elegant and easy to use, both on a basic level and on a higher level that isn’t too difficult to wrap your head around."
+She explains, however, that "G Suite is really elegant and easy to use, both on a basic level and on a higher level that isn’t too difficult to wrap your head around."

 As for Zoho, Nicole notes that they are finally coming to understand its full capacity.
 Their sales staff is utilizing the CRM tools much more than before (and doing so correctly!) and the mobile app is much more functional now.
 This allows their Forage Managers to travel confidently, knowing their valuable sales and client information is readily accessible on-the-go.

-Having undergone both an Office 365 migration (pre-Cloudbakers) and a Google Apps migration (Cloudbakers), Nicole had useful insight into the differences of each.
-She explains that while their previous Office 365 migration went over fine, the Cloudbakers-run migration to Google Apps was different.
+Having undergone both an Office 365 migration (pre-Cloudbakers) and a G Suite migration (with Cloudbakers), Nicole had useful insight into the differences of each.
+She explains that while their previous Office 365 migration went over fine, the Cloudbakers-run migration to G Suite was different.
 Almost unable to put her finger on exactly why this was, she states “there was just a feeling of camaraderie throughout the process that we didn’t experience before.”
 This is exactly the sense of teamwork and collaboration Cloudbakers strives for.